Juninho Paulista: Middlesbrough

 In October 1995, Juninho signed for English club Middlesbrough for £4.75 million, just months after they had been promoted to the English top-flight FA Premier League.
 Then aged 22, Juninho had been tracked by numerous European top clubs, and it was a major surprise when he signed for "the Teessiders".
-Juninho became known as "TLF" (The Little Fella) by Boro fans, after local radio broadcaster Dave Roberts nicknamed the player on his football talk show.
+Juninho became known as "TLF"—The Little Fella—by Boro fans, after local radio broadcaster Dave Roberts nicknamed the player on his football talk show.
 The nickname alludes to his height: only 1.65 m.
 During his time with Middlesbrough, Juninho lived in Levendale and Ingleby Barwick with his parents.

 He made his debut on 4 November 1995 at home to Leeds United, setting up the opening goal for Jan Åge Fjørtoft in a 1–1 draw.
+Having represented São Paulo and Middlesbrough during the year, he finished eighth in the voting for the 1995 FIFA World Player of the Year.

-Juninho proved extremely effective as an attacking midfielder, and his skills helped the club reach the final of both the FA Cup and League Cup in 1997, although they lost both.
-At the end of the 1997 season, a three-point deduction condemned Middlesbrough to relegation to the second division; following a 1–1 draw at Leeds United on the final day of the season which confirmed the club's relegation, Juninho was reduced to tears.
-Despite the club's relegation, Juninho came runner up to Gianfranco Zola for the FWA Player of the Year award.
+During the following season, Juninho established himself as one of Middlesbrough's key attacking players and helped the club reach both the FA Cup and League Cup finals, although they lost both.
+At the end of the season, a three-point deduction condemned Middlesbrough to relegation to the second tier.
+Following a 1–1 draw at Leeds United on the final day, which confirmed the club's relegation, Juninho was reduced to tears.
+Despite the club's relegation, Juninho came second to Gianfranco Zola for the FWA Player of the Year award, as well as winning the Premier League Player of the Season award, which as of 2025 remain the only time the award was won by a player whose club did not finish at least seventh.
 Ultimately, Juninho left Middlesbrough to pursue his chances of making Brazil's 1998 World Cup squad.
 Juninho scored 17 goals in 74 games during his first time at Middlesbrough.